revalew/zaowr-py-package/README.md

 This package has been prepared following [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

-The publishing to PyPI was created with [this tutorial](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/)
+Workflow for publishing to PyPI was created with [this tutorial](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/)